yucongkoo/tp/docs/DeveloperGuide.md

 ## Insurance Feature
-This feature allows users to assign / remove insurance package(s) to / from customers in EZContact to help users keep track of customers' insurances.
+This feature allows users to assign / remove insurance package(s) to / from customers in EzContact to help users keep track of customers' insurances.

 ### Implementation
 The implementation of the Insurance feature consists of few parts, distributed across different components :